 The Holy Days were to be kept perpetually, forever and throughout the generations of Israel.
 There are still generations of Israel today—and there is spiritual Israel (the Church) today, which also keeps the rest of the commandments of God (Matt.
 19:16-17; Rom.
 2:13; Jms.
-1:8-12; Rev. 12:17).
+2:8-12).

-It would be terribly inconsistent of God to require the death penalty for those who ignored the Holy Days in ancient Israel, and to severely punish entire nations for disobeying them during the Millennium—yet declare that He does not care whether His people keep them during the Christian era!
+It would be terribly inconsistent of God to require the death penalty for those who ignored the Holy Days in ancient Israel, and to severely punish entire nations for disobeying them when the Kingdom is here—yet declare that He does not care whether His people keep them during the Christian era!

 Christ observed the Holy Days—and Paul wrote, “Jesus Christ, the same yesterday, and today, and forever” (Heb.
 13:8).
-In Malachi 3:6, God [actually Christ, the God of the Old Testament] says, “I am the Lord, I CHANGE NOT”!
+In Malachi 3:6, God says, “I am the Lord, I CHANGE NOT”!
 Powerful words!